 Engage your prospects:

-As stated earlier, many people prefer buying from marketers they are quite familiar with.
-Using personal knowledge of your target market, you can come up with really clever ways of making them signup.
-For example, you could organise a contest that requires them to sign up and complete a series of tasks to win a price you have on offer.
+As stated earlier, many people prefer buying from marketers they are familiar with.
+Using your knowledge of your target market, you can come up with clever ways of making them signup.
+For example, you could organize a contest that requires them to sign up and complete a series of tasks to win a prize you have on offer.

 Use Social Media:

 Social media is a great opportunity for businesses to reach out to prospects.
-Engage prospects on shared topics of interests, and talk to them about how your business could help solve a pressing need they are facing.
-From there on, the process is self-explanatory.
-You can also be direct and create awareness about your emailing lists while encouraging prospects to join in through posts or Facebook tabs for email collection.
+Engage prospects on shared topics of interests and talk to them about how your business could help solve a pressing need they are facing.
+You should be direct and create awareness about your emailing lists while encouraging prospects to join in through posts or Facebook tabs for email collection.

 Video content is one of the most popular forms of content marketing out there.
 An entire generation is growing up that use video exclusively to find out what they need to know.
 Infographics and other visual content are not too far behind.
-Leverage the rush created by these content to make people want to be part of the work you are doing.
-Be smart and be creative.
+Get your message out in ways that your audience can interact with them and be sure to track it.
+Be smart and creative.

 Host an Online Webinar or Q and A Session:

-Clients are always curious to see what their favourite content creators are up to.
+In the B2B space, customers are always curious to see what their favorite content creators are up to.
 Using webinars, you could involve people in the entire process.
 You could help them better understand how your business works.
 This is bound to deepen their appreciation of your art (or science) and then you can encourage to sign up for your email list to keep up with more of your content.

 Leverage personal connections and offline recommendations:

-Often times, we never see this mentioned, but it is one of the greatest ways to gain some subscribers.
+We don’t see this mentioned very often, but it is one of the greatest ways to gain some subscribers.
 People tend to trust a face and name more than they do any well-designed website.
-If you can get friends to recommend your website you stand a really good chance of being able to add to your existing number of subscribers.
+If you can get friends to recommend your website, you stand a good chance of being able to add to your existing number of subscribers.

-In conclusion, buying an email list may be tempting and it will definitely look profitable.
+Buying an email list may be tempting and it might look profitable.
 However, the long-term dangers outweigh the short-term benefits.
 We hope that you understand this repercussion and take our advice when we say you should never buy an email list, ever.